Learning in public changed how I build

 Three things changed once I started sharing consistently.

 Feedback arrived when I could still use it.
 When you share a finished product, feedback becomes a list of things you wish you'd known earlier.
 When you share during development, feedback becomes input that shapes the outcome.
-Someone once mentioned that a color scheme I was using had accessibility issues with low vision users.
-I fixed it in five minutes.
-If I'd waited until launch, it would have been a redesign.

-People started reaching out.
-Founders, other developers, designers.
-Not because my work was better than anyone else's, but because they could see how I think.
-Sharing process creates a connection that sharing results doesn't.
-Two of my best client relationships started from someone seeing a random progress tweet.
+Sharing process creates a connection that sharing results rarely does.
+2 of my best client relationships started from someone seeing a random progress tweet.

 What to share and what to keep private